Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Fusion timing is uncertain—could be 2035, could be 2055.
 But AI and automation are displacing workers right now.
 Every major tech company is reducing headcount while increasing output.
 Every warehouse is adding robots.
 Every customer service department is deploying AI agents.

 JPMorgan’s managers have been told to avoid hiring as the firm deploys AI.
 Goldman Sachs CEO David Solomon said they’re “taking a front-to-back view of how we organize our people.”
-IBM plans to replace thousands with AI.
+Harvard Business Review reported in January 2026 that companies are laying off workers based on AI’s potential—not its actual performance.
+By April 2026, that pattern had become a wave: Meta and Microsoft announced 20,000+ combined cuts in a single week, both citing AI-driven efficiency.
 This isn’t speculation.
 These are press releases.

 By 2030-2035, structural unemployment in developed nations could reach levels not seen since the Great Depression—except this time, the jobs aren’t coming back.
 There’s no “retrain for the new economy” when the new economy needs fewer humans across the board.